 “These evaluations must be based on a growth mindset: They must recognise that with the right context and conditions, anyone’s abilities can be improved, especially given the expansive, flexible nature of the human brain.”

-HR professionals can instigate this change at the top echelon of the organization by opening up frank discussions with key leaders.
+HR professionals can instigate this change at the top echelon of the organisation by opening up frank discussions with key leaders.

 “The starting point may be educating your company’s leaders about your current performance system, especially if it is based on numerical rankings,” she says.